Analysis

 • We have a library of Jupyter Notebooks illustrating the use of Pyleoclim in paleoclimate research.

-• We maintain a a compendium of digital resources called PaleoBooks to bridge the gap between paleoclimate observations and models.
+• We maintain a a compendium of digital resources called PaleoBooks to bridge the gap between tutorials and using software in practice.

 • R vignettes are available from the GeoChronR Github repository.